charzharr/miccai23-swipe-implicit-segmentation/README.md

 ### Custom Data Preparation

-Creating the 2D and 3D points for custom data can be found in the notebooks 'create_points2d' and 'create_points3d' in the data directory (download from Google Drive).
+Creating the 2D and 3D points for custom data can be found in the notebooks 'create_points2d' and 'create_points3d' in the data directory (download 'data' from the Google Drive [folder](https://drive.google.com/drive/folders/17mZLlE_lOxGEl9dNqP0xj5TrD08FawZ2?usp=drive_link) in swipe).